jedp/lang-2d/README.md

 optimize constant expressions out, but more "realistic" programs have conditionals and memory value mutations.
 And since all expressions can be computed at runtime, it's challenging to figure out which expressions will be constant and which will be mutable.
+Too big a challenge for me right now.

 Another problem that arises when we compile down to bytecode is that we lose the geometric information of the original grid.
 How do we know where `(1,1)` is